src-d/guide/talent/sourcerers/dpordomingo.md

 - What’s your favorite knock-knock joke?
   - I have no memory for jokes, sorry
 - If you could have a coffee with any person in the world, who would it be?
-  - A coffee?? any politician or philosophist to discuss whatever topic...
+  - A coffee?? any politician or philosopher to discuss whatever topic...
   - But I'd rather prefer to spend one day/week/month working with a nature/war photographer like [Jayaprakash Bojan](http://photography.nationalgeographic.com/nature-photographer-of-the-year-2017/gallery/winners-all/1/) or [Javier Manzano](http://framework.latimes.com/2013/04/15/2013-pulitzer-prize-winners/#/0), or an architect like [Gehry](https://www.thomasmayerarchive.de/categories.php?cat_id=313&sessionid=2013a9944085d8f25d85084eff87dafa&l=english#&gid=1&pid=98) or [Libeskind](https://www.jmberlin.de/en/libeskind-building).
 - Would you like to share with us a story about yourself?